IliaOzhmegov/TradingNeuralNetwork/README.md

 We have decided to use two approaches:

 * Simple - where we try to predict one variable  - **_"Close"_**
-* Complex - where we try to predict the whole sequence.
+* Complex - where we try to predict the whole sequence (all columns) as in multivariate time-series analysis.

 **Simple Models Results**